Grant Submission Instructions

 • Provide IACUC and IRB protocol approvals before funding start date

-• Present P&F-generated data at the 2024 Penn SBDRC Scientific Symposium (to be held in March 2024)
+• Present P&F-generated data at the Penn SBDRC Scientific Symposium (held annually in March)

 • Provide annual updates on resulting grants and publications